Disha-kumari/TASK_1/README.md

 Open the project in Eclipse.

-Run the LibraryManager.java file as a Java Application.
+Run the Library.java file as a Java Application.

 You’ll see an interactive menu: